create-ensemble/feedback/README.md

 The system may be thought of as a [Feedback Delay Network][].

-Each instrument may exhibit internal feedback.
+Each instrument may exhibit internal feedback and each instrument creator is encouraged to internal feedback.

-## Scholarly References
+## (Possible) Scholarly References

 http://www.mtg.upf.edu/files/publications/9b7c65-NIME2005-Jorda.pdf